hackclub/sprig/README.md

 ## Hack Club Game Lab

-The Hack Club Game Lab is Hack Club's version of a [fantasy console](https://en.wikipedia.org/wiki/Fantasy_video_game_console) (ex.
-[PICO-8](https://www.lexaloffle.com/pico-8.php)), and designed to help run engaging Hack Club meetings!
+The Hack Club Game Lab is a microworld to discover programming and the joys of making things you want with computers by making simple games.
+It's Hack Club's version of a [fantasy console](https://en.wikipedia.org/wiki/Fantasy_video_game_console) (ex.
+[PICO-8](https://www.lexaloffle.com/pico-8.php)), and is designed to help run engaging Hack Club meetings by making it easy to get started building things instead of explaining things!

-Inspired by [constuctionism](https://en.wikipedia.org/wiki/Constructionism_(learning_theory)), the idea behind Game Lab is to create a "microworld" where new club members are able to quickly build meaningful, engaging games through tinkering and with minimal prior coding or JavaScript knowledge.
+The game lab is designed with the principles of [constuctionism](https://en.wikipedia.org/wiki/Constructionism_(learning_theory)).
+It's the idea that people learn best when they make things that they care about which they can share with others.
+We made Game Lab so you can learn programming by building programs filled with character and delight.

 Design goals: